skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 Managed Spot Jobs
 -----------------

-*SkyPilot managed spot job* (:code:`sky jobs launch --use-spot`) automatically finds available spot resources across regions and clouds to maximize availability.
+In this mode, :code:`sky jobs launch --use-spot` is used to launch a managed spot job.
+SkyPilot automatically finds available spot resources across regions and clouds to maximize availability.
 Any spot preemptions are automatically handled by SkyPilot without user intervention.